per-d/notesFromChordTexts/README.md

 ## Defaults

 The "option box" is using default values.
-They are defined in the code in _notes_from_chord_texts.qml_.
+They are defined in the code in _notesFromChordTexts.qml_.
 It's kind of easy to change the default values if you know javascript programming, they are all defined in the top when defining `var glb`.

 The default values are optimized for a nice sound for soft melodies when using "violin" for the melody and "pipe organ" for the added chord and bass notes, IMHO.